-There is no cure for a cold, but people can take steps to reduce cold symptoms.
+There is no cure for a cold, but getting enough rest, drinking fluids, and eating nutritious foods may help reduce symptoms.
 Some strategies might also help the cold go away sooner.

 Colds can occur at any time but are more common during the winter months.
 In the United States, adults experience an average of